Jako/ContextKeeper/docs/usage.md

 the root of the first writable context.
 The MODX extra moves also resources duplicated with Babel.

+That way non-writable contexts can remain visible for all users, while they are unable to edit the content.

 ## System Settings

 ContextKeeper uses the following system settings in the namespace `contextkeeper`: